 Balance transfers

 A credit card balance transfer is another way to consolidate credit card debt.
 You move multiple smaller balances to a card that has a high enough credit limit to cover them.
 Usually, people do this when the balance transfer card is offering a low or 0% introductory interest rate.
-At the end of the introductory period (typically 6 to 21 months), you pay the regular interest rate on the amount you haven’t paid off.
+At the end of the introductory period (typically six to 21 months), you pay the regular interest rate on the amount you haven’t paid off.

-Balance transfers are inherently risky.
+Balance transfers could be risky.
 Many people transfer balances and then charge up the balances on the cards they just paid off.
 Or when the introductory rate expires, they move the balance to another low-rate balance transfer card, or spread the balance to multiple cards with low interest offers.
 This can turn into a juggling act that’s hard to maintain.
 Balance transfers are best thought of as a one-time part of a larger financial strategy.

 Tips for consolidating credit card debt

-Consolidating credit card debt can help you lower costs, manage your finances, and set a payoff date.
-Here are some tips to help you succeed.
+Consolidating credit card debt could help you lower costs, manage your finances, and set a payoff date.

 What’s next